jazzband/django-formtools/docs/preview.rst

    * Add ``'formtools'`` to your :setting:`INSTALLED_APPS` setting.

-     This will work if your :setting:`TEMPLATE_LOADERS` setting includes the ``app_directories`` template loader (which is the case by default).
+     This will work if your :setting:`TEMPLATES` setting includes the ``app_directories`` template loader (which is the case by default).

      See the :ref:`template loader docs <template-loaders>` for more.

-   * Otherwise, determine the full filesystem path to the :file:`formtools/templates` directory, and add that directory to your :setting:`TEMPLATE_DIRS` setting.
+   * Otherwise, determine the full filesystem path to the :file:`formtools/templates` directory and add that directory to your :setting:`DIRS <TEMPLATES-DIRS>` option in the :setting:`TEMPLATES` setting.

 2. Create a :class:`~FormPreview` subclass that
    overrides the ``done()`` method::